Simple Steps to Start Saving

 What are your long-term financial goals?
 Do you want to make your friends jealous and retire before you hit 50?
 Do you dream of sending your child to college?

-Choose your goals and assign a target dollar value to each one.
+So, determine your goals and assign a target dollar value to each one.

 Step 2: Start tracking your expenses and income